Amoskinuthia/Amoskinuthia/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-I am a **Web and Software Developer**, very ethusiastic on technology and always looking forward to solving real world problems using the power technology
+I am a **Web and Software Developer**,and a solutions architect solving real world problems using technology
 ---
 I Am more knowlegeable in the following programming languages and frameworks
 <div>